vekshan/socket_programming_ipv4/README.md

 ### Used Technology & Libraries:

 - Python Version: 3.8.3
---**NOTE:** binascii library will throw an error for a version of python less than 3.8
+- - **NOTE:** binascii library will throw an error for a version of python less than 3.8
 - Created on Windows 10 using Visual Studio
 - binascii module - Convert between binary and ASCII
 - socket - Low-level networking interface